Transforming newborn survival

 32-37%

-Mortality reduction replicated across four subsequent systematic reviews and meta-analyses.
+Mortality reduction replicated across 4 systematic reviews and meta-analyses.

 Locally Proven